Thamasb/battleships-game/README.md

 7. Go to the "Connect to GitHub" section and "Search" the repostory to be deployed than "Connect".
 8. Choose "Automatic deploys" or "Manual deploys" to deploy your application.

+The deploying process on Heroku also available [here](https://devcenter.heroku.com/articles/git).

 [Back to top ⇧](#table-of-contents)

 # Credits